ViCap01/ViCap/README.md

 ## The Decoder of ViCap Model

 We use a GRU unit to encode the video and the initial caption.
 Then we devise a improved GRU decoder and a convolutional decoder.
+Particularly, for the convolutional decoder, we stack multiple dilated convolutional layers followed by gated activation units, the goal of which is to capture dependencies among frame and word sequences.